sabitor/basiclog/README.md

 **Hint:**
 1) The appearance of a log line can be adjusted by specifying prefixes.
 These prefixes can be defined independently for the standard out logger and the file logger.
 2) If log messages will only be sent to standard out, there is no need to setup a log file.
 If, on the other hand, it should also be written to a log file, the log file has to be initialized once by calling the *InitLog* function before log messages can be written to the log file.
 3) The log file used by the log service can be changed by calling the *SwitchLog* function.
-Thereby, the current log is closed (not deleted) and a new log file with the specified name is created.
+Thereby, the current log is closed (not deleted) and a new log file with the specified name is created (a file with the new name must not already exist).
 The log service does not have to be stopped for this purpose.
 4) Log files can also be archived automatically when the log service is shut down.
 In such a case, the closed log file is renamed as follows: \<log file name\>_yyyymmddHHMMSS, whereas *yyyymmddHHMMSS* denotes the timestamp when the rename of the log occurred.

 Let's take a look at the following example application that shows how to use the simplelog framework: